MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

     If there is a prevew version available, keep this version for testing only.
 It is not intended for end users in a production environment.

-2. For each computer that will run the .msi file, you must make sure that the following software dependencies are in place:
+2. For each computer that will run the .msi file, you must make sure that the following software dependencies are in place.
+For example, package these with the .msi version of the client or only deploy to computers that meet these dependencies:

     |Office version|Operating system|Software|Action|
     |--------------------|--------------|----------------|---------------------|